Samuel Flippen

 Samuel Russell Flippen (September 30, 1969 – August 18, 2006) was an American man who was executed in North Carolina for murder.
-Flippen was sentenced to death for the February 1994 murder of Britnie Nichole Hutton; his 2-year-old stepdaughter.
+Flippen was sentenced to death for the February 1994 murder of Britnie Nichole Hutton, his 2-year-old stepdaughter.
 Since his execution, there have been concerns raised about his conviction and whether he may have been innocent.
 He was convicted based on circumstantial evidence, had no criminal record, and maintained his innocence to the end.
-Some people opposed his execution, including Britnie Hutton's biological father.
-Flippen remains the last person executed in North Carolina.
+Britnie Hutton's biological father opposed the execution.
+Flippen remains the most recent person executed in North Carolina.

 Incident

-On the morning of February 12, 1994, Samuel Flippen's wife, Tina Gibson, left her home for work in Forsyth County, North Carolina.
+On the morning of February 12, 1994, Samuel Flippen's wife, Tina Gibson, left her home for work in Forsyth County.
 She left Flippen alone with her daughter; 2-year-old Britnie Nichole Hutton.
 About one hour later, Flippen called 911 to report that Hutton had fallen from her chair and was having trouble breathing.
 Medical personnel responded to the call and found Hutton, who looked pale and made gasping-type respirations.
 Less than an hour later, Hutton was pronounced dead at the North Carolina Baptist Hospital.

 A forensic pathologist performed an autopsy on Hutton and observed injuries to her head, neck, chest, abdomen, and back.
 He stated that Hutton had died due to internal bleeding, caused by severe tearing of her liver and pancreas.
 He concluded that the injuries could not have been caused by a fall but instead had been caused by punches or blows to the abdomen.
 Flippen claimed that on the morning of Hutton's death, he had placed her in a high chair and had gone into another room.
 He reported hearing a loud noise and returned to discover that Hutton had fallen from the chair and was having difficulty breathing.
 He then called 911 for assistance.